 Read more about the risks of having a stem cell transplant.

 Stem cell donation

-If it isn't possible to use your own stem cells for the transplant (see above), stem cells will need to come from a donor.
+If it is not possible to use your own stem cells for the transplant, stem cells will need to come from a donor.

 To improve the chances of the transplant being successful, donated stem cells need to carry a special genetic marker – known as a human leukocyte antigen (HLA) – that's identical or very similar to that of the person receiving the transplant.

 The best chance of getting a match is from a brother or sister, or sometimes another close family member.
 If there are no matches in your close family, a search of the British Bone Marrow Registry will be carried out.